JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Cheaper, simpler method for periodically ingesting data.

-    - Services which can enable it
+    - Services which can enable batch ingestion:

+      -

   - Identify and implement a data-transformation solution.